18F/guides/content/derisking/federal-field-guide/4-deciding-what-to-buy.md

 - Overstaffing the bid.
 A team that consists of people with far more experience than necessary or more people than necessary means that the contractor either doesn't understand this way of working or is trying to over-staff the engagement.

-- Proposing positions that do not belong in iterative development–business analysts, enterprise architects, delivery managers, etc.
+- Proposing positions that do not belong in iterative development — business analysts, enterprise architects, delivery managers, etc.

 - Poorly designed websites for the company, proposed subcontractor, or proposed staff qualifications.